How To Get to Greenwich, CT, From NYC

 Then head-up here like the wealthy magnates of the Nineteenth Century and take the train.

 The NYC to Greenwich CT train schedule from Grand Central station offers rides every 30 minutes.
 It’s easy to reach the Greenwich train station in about 45 minutes.
 We actually host a fair number of guests who stay with us and commute into New York when they have business there.
 That’s especially common when guests want to explore the various winter activities in New York City.

 Need more details?
 Then be sure to visit our full guide to directions to Greenwich, Connecticut.

-Where is Greenwich, CT, Exactly?
+Where is Greenwich, Connecticut, Exactly?

 Greenwich is the biggest town on Connecticut’s Gold Coast, located in Fairfield County on the Long Island Sound.